Skip to main content

 Warning signs of unemployment scams

-Someone may be trying to commit an unemployment scam against you if you did not apply for unemployment benefits, but you received:
+You may be experiencing an unemployment scam if you did not apply for unemployment benefits but received:

 • A notice from your state's unemployment office